 For the fishermen, it is the beginning of their new fishing season.
 The fishermen do this to appease the Sea-God before they sail out into the expanse of the sea.
 The celebration is never complete without the sweet-coconut rice and the merriment of dancing and singing!

 My mum never made this bhaat(rice), she made sakhar bhaat quite often.
 I plan to post this as well some day.
 I enjoyed this rice when I stayed at my mavshi’s(maternal aunt) place in Pune.
-I loved staying at her place, cause I got to eat so many delicious preparations from her kitchen.
 My mavshi then followed Ruchira everyday!!
 Loads of memories are associated about my stay at her place.
 When I moved over to my hostel, to study Pharmacy, I made it a point to visit her on Thursdays to eat her sabudanyachi khichadi!!
 And this is where I met my future husband, R. He too had come to stay at his mama’s (maternal uncle) place(My mavshi is married to his mama)!!
 Before I flow into the sea of memories let us get back to our Narali Bhaat 🙂

 Narali Bhaat requires